 Donald William Hogan was born in New York City to William Anthony and Marie (Joule) Hogan of Greenwich, Connecticut, on 20 September 1928.

-Don and Betsy Hogan had at least one child, a daughter, born in about 1956.
-They later divorced and Don Hogan married Kulla Kuusk.
+Don and Betsy Hogan had two daughters, born in the mid-1950s.
+After a divorce from Betsy, Don Hogan married Kulla Kuusk.
 Kuusk, born in Estonia, graduated from Vassar in 1955.
 Don and Kulla Hogan had two children: a daughter born in about 1960 and a son in about 1962.

 Early in his career, Don Hogan worked as a journalist for The Boston Post before taking a job as assistant city editor of the New York Herald Tribune.
 While at The Boston Post, Hogan, ever an adventurer, had uncovered a story about an unknown soldier trapped in a hospital with amnesia, which became the basis for an NBC “Big Story” dramatization in 1956.